ut-issl/s2e-documents/Specifications/Component/AOCS/Spec_RWJitter.md

 1. functions
     - `CalcJitter(double angular_velocity)` is the main function. `CalcJitter` does:
         + Simulation of high-frequency disturbances
         + (If Enabled) Calling `AddStructuralResonance()`.
-This function adds the effect of structural resonance to the high frequency disturbance of RW.
+This function adds the effect of structural resonance to the high-frequency disturbance of RW.
 You can choose to consider the effect of structural resonance or not.

 2. files
     - `RWJitter.cpp`, `RWJitter.h`